General Background Materials on Codes and Standards

 Portal with standards incorporated by reference in the U.S. Code of Federal Regulations (ANSI)

-Publications of the Society for Standards Professionals
+Publications of SES – The Society for Standardization Professionals

 Q&A with Robert S. Adler: Reflections of an Unapologetic Safety Regulator (ANSI)

 Resources on standards and measurement (NIST)

 Standards and Business (ANSI)